hammertater/treechop/README.md

 <!--\#chops = \mathbf{chopsPerBlock} \cdot \#blocks + \mathbf{baseNumChops}-->
 ![linear_formula](docs/linear_formula.png)

-where the actual number of chops required is rounded according to the `chopCountRounding` configuration.
+where `chopsPerBlock` and `baseNumChops` are configurable and the actual number of chops required is rounded either `UP`, `DOWN`, or to the `NEAREST` whole number depending on the `chopCountRounding` configuration.

 If `chopsPerBlock > 1` or `baseNumChops > 0`, then you should consider the setting for `canRequireMoreChopsThanBlocks`, which determines whether the number of chops required to fell a tree can exceed the number of blocks in the tree.
 For example, setting `baseNumChops = 8`, `chopsPerBlock = 0`, and `canRequireMoreChopsThanBlocks = true` would mean that all trees fall after exactly 8 chops (the number of chops needed to whittle a single log block down to nothing).